 Coalitions are a group of like-minded people aligning themselves long-term to meet common goals.
-Nonprofits form coalitions to provide services, to educate the public, or to advocate for public policy.
-But before jumping into a relationship with another organization, it's important to think through all the implications to ensure you are maximizing the benefits to your stakeholders.
+Nonprofits form coalitions to provide services, to educate, or to advocate.
+Before jumping into a relationship with another organization, you should think through the implications to ensure you are maximizing the benefits to your stakeholders.

 After an organization weighs all the benefits and potential disadvantages of a coalition, it may decide that a coalition is not the best strategy and, instead, a better option would be an alliance (which is a looser association than a coalition) or a network (which is more short-term than a coalition).
-I am as big a fan of these types of associations as well, because any partnership will increase the number of people and ideas involved and may decrease costs for individual organizations.
-Therefore joining any well-managed partnership will help maximize a nonprofit’s benefits for its stakeholders – which is what mission-based organizations are all about.
+I am as big a fan of these types of associations as well because any partnership will increase the number of people and ideas involved and may decrease costs for individual organizations.
+Therefore joining any well-managed partnership will help maximize a nonprofit’s benefits for its stakeholders – which is the goal of mission-based organizations.